shirzartenwer/shirzartenwer/README.md

 Most of the development I did professionaly is under this account (http://github.com/aniwax).
 We are building and maintaining a simulation software built based on python.

 - 🌱 I’m currently learning and implementing Full-Stack Development knowledge and skills
-- :dart: My goal is to find a job in tech and hone my crakft.
+- :dart: My goal is to find a job in tech and hone my craft.

 <!--- [![shizzy's github stats](https://github-readme-stats.vercel.app/api?username=shirzartenwer)](https://github.com/anuraghazra/github-readme-stats) --->